paidegua/nfsen_on_centos7/README.md

 $WWWUSER  = "www"; 'change to' --> $WWWUSER  = "apache";
 $WWWGROUP = "www"; 'change to' --> $WWWGROUP = "apache";

-!You can change the following if you know all the hosts:
+!
+You can change the following if you know all the hosts:

 %sources = (
     'router-1'    => { 'port' => '9030', 'col' => '#0000ff', 'type' => 'netflow' },